YeoLab/singlesail/api_plan.md

 ### Desirata

+Question: WHO is the target audience?
+Other bioinformaticians or people who don't know how to code?

 We want this package to be THE de facto standard for analyzing single-cell data.
 Thus, we need to be compatible with a variety of expression data inputs, such as: